Boosting thermalization of classical and quantum many-body systems: Spectral gap optimization

 To impose this symmetry on the Lindbladian superoperator, we transform it as

-where $\rho_\beta$ remains the steady state.
-Importantly, this unitary transformation does not alter the spectral gap of $\mathcal{L}$.
+where $\boldsymbol{\rho}_\beta$ remains the steady state, and all the operators appeared in the Lindbladian is transformed by $\boldsymbol{U}_g$.
+Importantly, this unitary transformation does not alter the normalized gap of $\mathcal{D}$.
 We construct a symmetric Lindbladian as where $\mu_g$ is the Haar measure of the group $G$.
 If $G$ is a finite group, Eq.~\eqref{eq:symmetric Lindbladian} is simplified to the average over all group elements.

-According to Weyl's inequality~\cite{weyl_asymptotische_1912}, the spectral gap is a concave function of the underlying parent Hamiltonians~\cite{rai_spectral_2024}.
-This concavity extends to Lindbladians as well, implying that the spectral gap of the symmetric Lindbladian satisfies
+According to Weyl's inequality~\cite{weyl_asymptotische_1912}, the spectral gap is a concave function of the underlying parent Hamiltonians~\cite{rai_spectral_2025}.
+This concavity also extends to Lindbladians, implying that the normalized gap of the symmetric Lindbladian satisfies